imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 -   Correct the calibration so that the voxel depth is 3.04 times the pixel width
 -   Write out each stack as a single TIFF stack (e.g. as well as the directory "000" you will also have "000.tif"

 Finally, the script will output a TileConfiguration.txt file in the same directory.
-Supposing one had vast amounts of RAM, this file could be used unaltered with {% include bc content='Plugins | Stitching | Stitch Collection of Images'%}, as above.
+Supposing one had vast amounts of RAM, this file could be used unaltered with {% include bc path='Plugins | Stitching | Stitch Collection of Images'%}, as above.
 However, the file is still useful even with modest amounts of RAM, since you can copy this file to a new name and edit out all but a few of the images that are listed there.
 For example, here are image stacks 000 to 007 stitched together:

 <img src="/media/Neuromuscular-0-7-stitched.png" width="750"/>